languagetool-org/languagetool-org.github.io/public-http-api.md

   * 75KB text per IP per minute
   * 20KB text per request
   * Only up to 30 misspelled words will have suggestions.
 * This is a free service, thus there are no guarantees about performance or availability.
-The limits may change anytime.
+The limits may change at any time.
 * The LanguageTool version installed may be the latest official release or some snapshot.
-We will simply deploy new versions, thus the behavior will change without any warning.
+We will simply deploy new versions, thus the behavior **will** change without any warning.
+Error detection rules might be active that are not part of the Open Source version.
 * Read [our privacy policy](https://languagetool.org/legal/privacy) to see how we handle your texts.
 You are responsible for giving your users information about how their data is handled.
 * **We expect you to add a link back to <https://languagetool.org> that's clearly visible.**